PCOffline/prisoners-stats/README.md

+# API for Prisoners of Hostage Exchange Deal

 This is a skeleton code for some statistical analysis on the 300 prisoners that will soon be released in the hostage exhange deal.

 ## How to Use